DphnZwp/lets-jam-webapplicatie/README.md

 Writer's block is the temporary inability of a writer or composer to write.

 ## Challenges
 In the app you can create challenges for yourself.
+You can also set a deadline for yourself so that you know when your document must be completed.

 ### Challenges
 * Setting how many words you want to write.
 Maximum and minimum number of words.

-You can also set a deadline for yourself so that you know when your document must be completed.
+* Create a story based on a genre or multiple genres.

 ## Doelgroep
 Mijn doelgroepen zijn jongeren en schrijvers die last hebben van uitstelgedrag.